arc-archive/web-sdk/README.md

 # WebSDK polyfill and <web-sdk> web component

-This is a proof of concept for a proposition of new web platform API: WebSDK.
+This is a proof of concept of a proposition of new web platform API: WebSDK.

 This PoC contains: